rajaramtt/react-material-ui-application/README.md

 # react-material-ui-application

-Simple POC  of React.js nad Material UI
+Simple POC  of React.js and Material UI

 #  Requirements

-The angular project needs to be a minimum version of listed below.
+The react-material-ui-application project needs to be a minimum version of listed below.

 1. React 16.x
 2. Node.js 10.x and npm 6.x